MicrosoftDocs/dynamics365smb-docs/business-central/SRB/working-with-contracts/vendor-contracts.md

 > [!NOTE]
 > You can't call the action for text lines.

 Use the **Select Vendor Contract line** page to select the contract line on which to combine the selected lines.
 A new service object (as a copy of the service object of the selected contract line), including service commitments, is created with the total quantity.
-The service commitments to combine are [terminated](#closed-contract-lines), and the new service is added to the contract.
+The service commitments to combine are [closed](#closed-contract-lines), and the new service is added to the contract.
 In the old service objects, the **Provision End Date** field is set, if possible.

 ## Create an invoice per contract

-Normally, contract invoices are created through recurring billing.
+Typically, you create contract invoices through recurring billing.
 To learn more, go to [Recurring billing](../recurring-billing.md).
 Recurring billing is designed to generate billing proposals in batches.
 In addition, there are several options for creating posting documents, such as collective invoices.
 To learn more, go to [Posting documents](../posting-documents.md).

-The feature can be useful for creating a contract invoice for the contract that you're currently working on, without first creating a billing proposal for it.
-In this scenario, use the **Create contract invoice** action on the vendor contracts overview or **Vendor Contract Card** page.
+Recurring billing can be useful for creating a contract invoice for a contract that you're working on, without first creating a billing proposal.
+In this scenario, use the **Create contract invoice** action on the **Vendor Contracts** or **Vendor Contract Card** page.
 You can specify the key date for billing (**Billing Date**) and, optionally, the date up to which billing is to take place (**Billing To**).
 In addition, you can also specify the **Document Date** and the **Posting Date** can be specified for the posting document.
-If the **Open document** checkbox is selected, the document open immediately.
+If the **Open document** checkbox is selected, the document opens immediately.
 Optionally, you an also choose **Post document** to post the created document directly.
 Except for the **Billing To** field, all fields are predefined with the workdate.
 The workdate is defined on the **My Settings** page.

 > [!NOTE]
 > Creating a contract invoice as described here is only useful in individual cases.

-## Linked information
+## Related information

-You can open linked information from a contract, and you can access all invoices and credit memos.
+You can access related information from a contract, and you can access all invoices and credit memos.
 You can view **Contract Deferrals** if the postings in the contract are deferred periodically.

 Use the **Contract Line** action to display **Billing Lines** and **Archived Billing Lines** for the selected contract line.
 You can also open **Archived Billing Lines** in the posted invoice and credit memo.